marty-suzuki/SAParallaxViewControllerSwift/README.md

 #### CocoaPods

 SAParallaxViewControllerSwift is available through [CocoaPods](http://cocoapods.org).
-If you have cocoapods 0.36beta, you can install it, simply add the following line to your Podfile:
+If you have cocoapods 0.36 beta or greater, you can install it, simply add the following line to your Podfile:

     pod "SAParallaxViewControllerSwift"